phoe/protest/doc/protocol.md

 (For a formal definition of a protocol, see the related work by [Robert Strandh](http://metamodular.com/protocol.pdf).)

-PROTEST implements the concept of a protocol with operations being defined as generic functions and macros, and data types being, among others, protocol classes, protocol condition types, and special variables.
+PROTEST/PROTOCOL implements the concept of a protocol with operations being defined as generic functions and macros, and data types being, among others, protocol classes, protocol condition types, and special variables.

-For utility, PROTEST also describes configuration categories and entries, defined as list of keywords and non-keyword symbols, along with the type that the value of each configuration entry is allowed to take.
+For utility, PROTEST/PROTOCOL also describes configuration categories and entries, defined as list of keywords and non-keyword symbols, along with the type that the value of each configuration entry is allowed to take.

-A protocol in PROTEST consists of metadata about a given protocol, such as description and tags, and a series of protocol element definitions.
+A protocol in PROTEST/PROTOCOL consists of metadata about a given protocol, such as description and tags, and a series of protocol element definitions.

 Each element of the protocol is described by a list whose first element is the keyword denoting the type of a given element, and the rest contain the arguments